adithyavit/adithyavit.github.io/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 I am a Student from Arizona State University with a Master's in computer science (Big Data specialization).
-I am good at Web Devlopment, Data Science and Android

 ## Education